 Our club series is comprised of three events, all using the same rolling 9.5 mile circuit starting and finishing at Cudham recreation ground.
 Each event will start at 09:00 on these Sunday mornings:

-Enter on line now to reserve your place for £5 per event.
+Follow the links on the dates above to enter on line now to reserve your place for £5 per event.

 The first rider will be launched at 9.00 am, so plan to be at the recreation ground in Cudham half an hour before to sign on, pin your number on and get in the zone.
 Most people will meet at the shop (SE20 Cycles, Penge) and leave at 7:30 to 7.45 or you can make your own way there.